The “Normal” Way to Learn Golf

 Then you get feedback.
 Usually, a handful of tips like:

-All of which can be correct… but also feel like being told to “just be taller” when you’re 172 cm.
+All of these tips might be correct, but they can feel as unhelpful as being told to ‘just be taller’ when you’re 172 cm.

 Why the 7-Iron?